Working together to provide you with the best stroke care

-- Long-term care, including rehabilitation, following a stroke
+- Guiding recovery, rehabilitation, and adaptation following a stroke

-- Long-term care for young adults who have had a stroke early in life
+- Longitudinal care for young adults who have had a stroke early in life

 To us, every patient is an individual.
 We strive to treat every patient with compassion and a personal touch.
-And we're dedicated to meeting the highest standards for stroke care.
-In fact, our program earned the American Stroke Association's Get With the Guidelines — Stroke Gold Plus with Target Stroke Performance Achievement Award in 2012.
-The honor recognizes our success in ensuring stroke patients receive treatment that adheres to the latest scientific guidelines.
+And we're dedicated to meeting the highest standards for stroke care, earning us the American Stroke Association's Get With The Guidelines Stroke Gold Plus with Target Stroke Performance Achievement Award.
+This honor recognizes our success in ensuring stroke patients receive treatment that adheres to the latest scientific guidelines.

 From prevention through rehabilitation

-Ideally, your first interaction with our program comes before you've suffered a stroke.
-In this case, we focus on stroke prevention through medications and/or lifestyle changes.
-Our clinical nurse practitioner is instrumental in educating patients and families in this regard.
+Ideally, your first interaction with our program happens before a stroke occurs.
+In these scenarios, we focus on stroke prevention through medications and lifestyle changes.
+Our clinical nurse practitioner is instrumental in educating our patients and families in this regard.

-If you come to the Tufts MC Emergency Department following a stroke, you can take comfort in knowing we're a stroke-certified institution.
-Upon your arrival, our stroke code team immediately evaluates you to determine which treatments are available to open the blocked blood vessel as quickly and safely as possible, or how to best stabilize your condition to prevent further injury to the brain.
+If you come to the Tufts MC Emergency Department with stroke symptoms, you can take comfort that you are in the right hands.
+Upon your arrival, our Acute Stroke Team immediately evaluates you to determine which treatments are available to open the blocked blood vessel as quickly and safely as possible, or how to best stabilize your condition to prevent further injury to the brain.

-For all stroke patients, we need to determine why the stroke occurred in order to prevent future strokes.
-Our program uses a wide variety of advanced diagnostic tests and can work alongside other Tufts MC specialists to reach a definitive diagnosis.
+For all people with stroke, we need to determine why the stroke occurred in order to prevent future strokes.
+Our program uses a wide variety of advanced diagnostic tests and can work alongside other Tufts MC specialists to reach a clear and definitive diagnosis.